Table of Contents

 Even through the industrial periods and early during war-time periods, the 1 meal a day lifestyle was still prevalent in many regions of the world.
 Most soldiers were eating early in the day during this period simply to have the force and energy needed as they were combating in war and required more energy to fuel themselves.
 It was also during this period when lunch and consuming more than 1 meal a day started to take its form mainly in UK and US cultures.

 Today, we simply do not follow the 1 meal a day lifestyle.
 The omad diet has become non-existent in the traditional cultures.
-As a matter of fact, concepts like the omad diet are seen to be unhealthy, or aren’t safe, in the eyes of most people.
+As a matter of fact, concepts like the omad diet are questioned by many.
 It is truly only those in the fitness world and those who have studied culture that tend to understand what we really need.
 We simply do not require as much food as we tend to consume.

 Processed foods and “ready to eat meals”